How do technology, business, and design come together to create a useful product? How do startup companies begin, grow, and scale?

-The Center for Undergraduate Research and Academic Engagement (CRE) has partnered with Launch Florida, a coalition of the state’s top entrepreneurship and innovation organizations, to promote diversity in the technology sector by providing summer internships for first-generation college students (must be affiliated with CARE).
+The Center for Undergraduate Research and Academic Engagement (CRE) has partnered with business incubators and accelerators throughout the state of Florida to promote diversity in the tech startup sector by providing summer internships for first-generation college students (must be affiliated with CARE).
 In this program you will gain hands-on experience and connections in tech entrepreneurship through working with incubator staff, startup companies, and mentors.

 The Tech Fellows program seeks to expose students to the everyday work of product development, entrepreneurship, and ecosystem building.
 As a fellow you will spend a dynamic summer embedded with ecosystem building organizations and work alongside startup companies.
 This program is designed to help you answer the following questions:

-To insure that you are able to fully take advantage of these internships the program will provide a $5000 stipend for living expenses and housing costs.
+To insure that you are able to fully take advantage of these internships the program will provide a stipend of up to $5000 for living expenses and housing costs.
 These accommodations will allow you to devote your time and efforts on working with program staff and startup companies.

 What should I expect during the internship?

 The internship will begin in early June and end in mid-August.
 You are expected to complete the entire internship and work with program staff to add value to your host site and a designated startup at the incubator.
 The internships are full-time and may include working at evening or weekend events.
 In addition to your work, you will document your experience with weekly reflections and a case study project.

 You can expect to be exposed to a wide range of work tasks, including things like curriculum development, venture capital, program management, facility management, event planning, marketing, and business strategy.
 You will learn best practices in entrepreneurship and innovation support, meeting some of Florida’s top investors, mentors, and tech entrepreneurs.
 You will be in fast-paced, dynamic, and evolving environment, where it will pay to think on your feet and have the confidence to take ownership of your work.